 For many folks, most of what they have seen of the criminal justice system comes from movies and TV.
-As such, being arrested or cited from a crime in real life can be a jarring and terrifying experience, and you may not have the actual know-how about what comes next.
+As such, being arrested or cited for a crime in real life can be a jarring and terrifying experience, and you may not have the actual know-how about what comes next.
 The most important thing you can do is to stay calm and keep your head on straight so that you can take the steps you need to protect your rights, including reaching out to a local criminal defense attorney as soon after your arrest as possible.

-At the Law Offices of John J. Zarych, our veteran Hamilton Township, NJ criminal defense lawyers have years of experience successfully defending clients against all sorts of criminal charges in Hamilton Township and throughout the area.
-We make a commitment to our clients that we will treat you as a person going through one of the toughest experiences of your life, and not just another file to be closed.
+At the Law Offices of John J. Zarych, our veteran Hamilton Township, New Jersey criminal defense lawyers have years of experience successfully defending clients against all sorts of criminal charges in Hamilton Township and throughout the area.
+We commit to our clients and we will treat you as a person going through one of the toughest experiences of your life, not just another file to be closed.

-The NJ criminal code is long and contains many crimes.
+The New Jersey criminal code is long and contains many crimes.
 At the Law Offices of John J. Zarych, our experienced criminal defense lawyers have handled almost every kind of criminal case you can imagine.
 Below are just some of the types of charges we have successfully defended our clients against.

 - Drug Crimes

 - Disorderly Conduct

 The legal procedures and hearings that come with criminal charges are often very complex and difficult for the average defendant to understand.
 Even minor offenses may be complicated and drawn out.
 Our Hamilton, New Jersey criminal defense attorneys can help you resolve your case as quickly as possible.

 When to Hire a Criminal Defense Attorney in Hamilton, New Jersey